How to Spread Happiness

 I try to look on the bright side of things.
-I was just speaking to our 100 year old friend, Bea Samuelson, who lives in Burlington, Vt.
-She has quite the cold but said, “It could be worse.
+I was just speaking to our 100 year old friend, Bea Samuelson, who lives in Burlington, Vermont.
+She had quite the cold but said, “It could be worse.
 You know I always try to have a positive attitude.”

 We invite friends and family over to share a meal, creating lovely experiences and memories.